Johannesduvenage/bearded-dragon/README.md

 the price of all the assets you are tracking.
 These graphs refresh every second (which you can change via the `refresh` query parameter)

-## Importing

-Importing slurps data from a specified service (e.g. gdax) and stores it inside Influxdb.
-You can create dashboards in Grafana at [http://localhost:3000](http://localhost:3000).
-All Influxdb and Grafana data is stored persistently.
-Run `make clean` to start fresh.

-The only thing that's pre-added is the data source in Grafana pointing to an InfluxDB database called `btc_usd`.

 ## Credentials